-However, in some cases charges may be brought if the minor did the touching, if the touching was kept over top of clothes, or even if no sexual organs were touched.
-Exposure of the genital or rectal area by either the party can also be legally actionable.
+However, in some cases, charges may be brought even if no sexual organs were touched or the touching took place over the clothes.
+Exposure of the genital or rectal area by either party can also be legally actionable.

 In general terms, if the touching or exposure was carried out to bring about arousal, it counts as a lewd action in California.

-What Penalties Are There If ‘For Lewd Purposes?’
+What Penalties Are There If Meeting ‘for Lewd Purposes?’

 Arranging to meet with a minor to carry out lewd acts may be bumped up to a felony if you actually meet with the minor or if you were previously convicted of an act that required registration as a sex offender.
 Individuals convicted of a felony for this action may be subject to harsher terms, including:

-- 16 months to 4 years in state prison.
+- 16 months to four years in state prison

 Depending on the acts carried out when meeting with a minor, individuals can face a variety of other charges in California.
 Some possible charges include:

-- Lewd acts with a child under 14: 3-8 years in state prison.
+- Lewd acts with a child under 14: three to eight years in state prison

-- Lewd acts with a child under 14 accompanied by threats or force: 5-10 years in state prison.
+- Lewd acts with a child under 14 accompanied by threats or force: five to 10 years in state prison

 Additionally, defendants may be required to pay restitution to the affected minor in order to cover their treatment needs for recovery.
 Some professional licenses, such as those needed to practice medicine, may be lost if an individual is convicted of these acts.